How to use popular open source licenses, explained

 What are network copyleft open source software licenses?

 Network copyleft open source software licenses are an expansion of strong copyleft licenses.
 Recall that strong copyleft licenses expanded the scope of the copyleft requirement compared to weak copyleft licenses.
-For network copyleft licenses the scope is the same as strong copyleft licenses (applies to the entire program), but the application is broader.
+The scope for network copyleft licenses is the same as strong copyleft licenses (applies to the entire program), but the application is broader.
 With these licenses the copyleft requirement is triggered anytime the program is run over a computer network.

-These licenses are essentially a response to changes in how software is developed and used today.
+These licenses are a response to changes in software development and use today.
 The original GNU General Public License (grandfather of strong copyleft licenses) was written in 1989.
-Obviously, it could not contemplate the software landscape in 2021 and so network copyleft licenses were developed to apply the copyleft condition to new use cases/situations that are common in modern software development.
+It could not contemplate the modern software landscape, so network copyleft licenses were developed to apply the copyleft condition to new use cases/situations common in modern software development.
 Copyleft proponents were especially concerned with the gap created by software as a service (SaaS).
 When open source software is used within a SaaS program it is not considered distributed or conveyed so the copyleft condition from strong copyleft licenses does not apply.
-Network copyleft licenses close that gap by changing the trigger of the copyleft condition to running the program over a computer network.
+Network copyleft licenses close that gap by changing the trigger of the copyleft condition to run the program over a computer network.
 That puts SaaS programs in scope for these licenses.

 For network copyleft licenses the scope is the same as strong copyleft licenses (applies to the entire program), but the application is broader.
 With these licenses the copyleft requirement is triggered anytime the program is run over a computer network.